sanjay-hansda/World_GDP_Analysis_Prediction/README.md

 # World-GDP-Analysis-and-Prediction
 This repository contains a data analysis and predictive system for analyzing and predicting Gross Domestic Product (GDP) per capita for countries around the world.
-It provides a dashboard for exploring GDP-related data and a predictive system for estimating a country's GDP based on certain features.

 # Dashboard and Predictive System:
 The main feature of this project is the Streamlit dashboard and predictive system.
 Users can upload a CSV file, input features, and receive GDP predictions based on the provided data.
 The dashboard also offers data analysis and visualization.